a 501c3 Non-Profit Organization affiliated with St. Miriam Parish & Friary and the Ecumenical Order of Charity

 Our Ministries are rooted in the Corporal and Spiritual Works of Mercy (see Matthew 25:35-36)

-while grounded in the Christian Sacramental and Mystical Tradition.
+while grounded in the Christian Sacramental life and Apostolic Tradition.

-As part of the Ministry Outreach with St. Miriam's Parish and the Ecumenical Order of Charity, the work we do includes officiating at weddings, celebrating Eucharist in people's homes or via Zoom, anointing the sick, house blessings, providing 'spiritual direction' and confession, performing baptisms, offering support to the hungry & needy in our midst, and breaking the bread of food and fellowship around our table.
+As part of the Ministry Outreach with St. Miriam's Church and the Ecumenical Order of Charity, the work we do includes, but is not limited to, officiating at weddings, celebrating Eucharist in people's homes or via Zoom, anointing the sick, blessing homes, providing 'spiritual direction' and confession, performing baptisms, offering material and spiritual support to the hungry & needy in our midst, along with breaking the bread of food and fellowship around our table.

-We have been blessed by generous individuals who have become members of our ‘village‘ supporting our work and mission.
+We have been blessed by generous individuals who from time to time have become members of our "village" supporting our work and mission.
 Without such support we would not be able to do all that we have done.
 We continue to be in need of such generosity as we carry on the task of breaking 'bread,' celebrating friendship, embracing gratitude & kindness and sharing the love and mercy of God with ALL!

 Services Offered at Bethlehem House Ministries

-A special THANKS to those who generously donate to this noble cause!
-We sincerely THANK YOU and ask that you continue to support our efforts to help those in need!
+A special THANKS to those who generously contribute to our mission!
+We sincerely APPRECIATE YOU and ask that you continue to support our efforts to help our brothers and sisters in need!

 CashApp: